syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Getting-started.md

 You can create a tree view by binding the [ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemsSource.html) to a hierarchical data source.
 To create a tree view using data binding, set a hierarchical collection to the `ItemsSource` property.
 Then in the [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) and [ExpanderTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ExpanderTemplate.html), set the child items collection to the `ItemsSource` property.

 >**Important**
 `ItemsSource` is an alternative mechanism to [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) for putting content into the TreeView control.
 You cannot set both `ItemsSource` and `Nodes` at the same time.
-When you use `ItemsSource`, nodes created for you internally, but you can't access them from `Nodes` property.
+When you use `ItemsSource`, nodes created for you internally, but you cannot access them from `Nodes` property.

 {% tabs %}
 {% highlight xaml %}